 There is not much to write home about the United Gateway card, except that this is a $0 annual fee card.
 This means that it is a great downgrade option for personal United cards.

 The United Explorer and Business cards start coming with introductory perks for a low annual fee.
 The main draws for these cards are the checked bag benefits and the united club passes.
-A common theme for the United credit cards are the difficult nature of the statement credits.
-As such, they can be hard to be used to justify the annual fee.
 As mentioned earlier, the business card is generally going to be more valuable for most people.
 For most people getting a card of this tier, it is expected to at least fly 5 times a year.
 Triggering the $125 credit for 5 flights should be easy for the target audience for this card.
 Pair that with the "Better together" anniversary bonus of 5,000 miles, this could easily recoup the annual fee of the card.
+Furthermore, cards from this annual and higher will have access to United Polaris saver award availability.